 PROPERTIES OF COVALENT NETWORK SOLIDS.

-LOW TERMAL CONDUCTIVITY = Most CN solids are poor heat conductors, although their ability to conduct heat is variable.
+LOW TERMAL CONDUCTIVITY = For the same reasons like for electrical conductibility, most CN solids are poor heat conductors too; although their ability to conduct heat is variable.
 Diamond is an exception and is one of the most thermally conductive substances known, while SiO2 (as Quartz) is about 100 times less thermally conductive.

-Fine watches and, increasingly, other electronic devices use sapphire crystalls instead of glass because the strong network bonding makes sapphire incredibly hard (in fact saphire, it is the 3rd hardest substance known) and scratch-resistant.
+Fine watches and, increasingly, other electronic devices use sapphire crystals instead of glass because the strong network bonding makes sapphire incredibly hard (in fact sapphire, it is the 3rd hardest substance known) and scratch-resistant.